 Once the brownies are done baking, allow them to cool for about 10 minutes and then drizzle them with the caramel sauce.
 Let them cool for a bit longer and they are ready for you to enjoy!

 - To keep these brownies dairy free, make sure the chocolate chips you buy are dairy free.

 - To keep these brownies refined sugar free, use chocolate chips sweetened with coconut sugar.
-These are my favourite ones.

 - Do not try to make these into egg free brownies.
 They do not turn out.